 Keeping your joints healthy is important, right?
 Most people take it for granted that their joints work smoothly when they’re young, but as age sets in, joints become noisier, stiffer, and sometimes painful.
-The most common form of joint damage, unrelated to a direct injury, is osteoarthritis, a degenerative form of arthritis that eats away at the cartilage that lines the tips of your bones and helps absorb shock.
-While osteoarthritis is primarily degenerative, or related to “wear and tear, “experts now believe there’s an inflammatory component as well and this inflammation contributes to destruction of the joint cartilage.
+The most common form of knee joint damage, unrelated to a direct injury, is osteoarthritis, a degenerative form of arthritis that eats away at the cartilage that lines the tips of your bones and helps absorb shock.
+While osteoarthritis is primarily degenerative or related to “wear and tear, “experts now believe there’s an inflammatory component as well and this inflammation contributes to the destruction of the joint cartilage.

 Regardless of the cause, there’s a good chance you’ll have osteoarthritis at some point in your life.
 In fact, over half of people over the age of 65 have evidence of osteoarthritis on x-ray.
 Age is the biggest risk factor, but biomechanical factors, injury, genetics, body weight, and gender are risk factors as well.
 Osteoarthritis is two-fold more common in women and in people who are overweight or obese.

 So, you say you’d like to lower your risk?
 First, control your body weight.
 We know that obesity places more biomechanical stress on the knee joints and alters body alignment.
 Plus, fat tissue produces inflammatory chemicals called cytokines that can hasten the development of knee arthritis.
 But, there’s one factor that orthopedic specialists believe may contribute as well and that’s wearing high heels.